tytso/xfstests-bld/README.md

 * Google Compute Engine: Infrastructure as a Service (IaaS) used to launch virtual machines;
 * Google Cloud Storage:  used to store kernel image under test;
 * Virtual Machine: bucket used for building the kernel and running tests;
-* Lightweight GCE-Xfstests Test Manager (LTM) server: to manage testing, monitoring VMs and repositories;
+* Lightweight GCE-Xfstests Test Manager (LTM) server: to manage testing and the build server that we'll implement, and to monitor VMs and repositories;
-* Build server: to build test images;
+* Build server: to build test images for given kernel source code;
+* Flask: a lightweight web application framework for LTM and build server to establish web services for communicating between VMs and with users
 * Git: to fetch a specific kernel, supervise new kernel commits and assist with the bisection bug finding feature;
 * JUnit-XML: library used to generate the test result report;
 * SendMail: used to send the result report by SMTP mail server;